sharvit/angular-full-seed/README.md

 folders in your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/bower_components` - contains the angular framework files
+* `bower_components` - contains the components files

-*Note that the `bower_components` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*

-### Run the Application
+### Run the Application in Development

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:

 ```
-npm start
+gulp serve
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+The development server is running now and the browser should auto open the app.
+The app is default running on `http://localhost:8888`

 ## Directory Layout